 So when ideas pop up or people start shooting for the moon, administrators can step in and say, “That’s outside of what we’re about.
 I know what that would take, and it would lead to mission drift.”

 Administrators help ministries grow in one direction by keeping them from growing in every direction.

 All of this leads to one big point: Administration helps churches grow.
 It does not grow the church—God does that—but it helps churches grow evenly, neatly, and in the right direction.

 God made administration a spiritual gift for a reason: The Church needs it.

-This post is written in honor of church administrators, in time for Administrative Professionals Week.
-Let your church administrator know you appreciate them, and how Faithlife Equip can help him or her work even smarter.
+This post was written in honor of church administrators, in time for Administrative Professionals Week.
+Let your church administrator know you appreciate them.